Who Is This Credit Card Best For?

 United Explorer Credit Card’s Bonus for New Cardholders

-If you spend $3,000 with your card within the first three months after opening it, you’ll get 60,000 miles.
+If you spend $2,000 with your card within the first three months after opening it, you’ll get 60,000 miles.
 Plus, you'll get an additional 10,000 bonus miles after you spend $6,000 in the first six months.
-In total, that’s worth about $912, based on our valuation of miles—more than the bonus offer for any other domestic airline-branded credit card we reviewed.
+In total, that’s worth about $912, based on our valuation of miles, which is in line with many other airline card offers right now.

 Earning Miles & Rewards